ts-klassen/qrpc/aws/manual-test.md

 `terraform apply`.
 Use `ami_name` to pin a specific image or `ami_name_regex` to change the selection filter.

+Note: EC2 Spot creates its service-linked role on first use.
+If `run-instances` fails with permissions, allow `iam:CreateServiceLinkedRole` for `spot.amazonaws.com` or have an admin pre-create the role once.

 ## 2) Launch an instance from the launch template
 ```bash
 INSTANCE_ID=$(aws ec2 run-instances \